 Typically, Homeowners Insurance policies protect jewelry against losses from disasters such as fire and windstorm for the full value of the item.
-The theft of jewelry also is covered, but usually has a limited dollar amount up to \$1,000-\$2,000 for all jewelry owned in the household.
+The theft of jewelry also is covered, but usually at a limited dollar amount - typically up to \$1,000-\$2,000 for all jewelry owned in the household.

-Also keep in mind that a Renters Insurance policy typically classifies jewelry into a sub limit category, meaning overall coverage for damaged, lost or stolen jewelry may be as low as \$1,500, which often isn't enough to replace an engagement ring.
+A Renters Insurance policy typically classifies jewelry into a sub-limit category, meaning overall coverage for damaged, lost or stolen jewelry may be as low as \$1,500, which often isn't enough to replace an engagement ring.